aa6413-tech/Coffee-Sales-Dashboard/README.md

 - The top three months for overall productiviity are June, March, and April.
 - Highest revenue drink size is 2.5kg
 - 15% increase in revenue when customer have a loyalty card

+## Final conclusion
+The analysis indicates that revenue growth is driven by customer preferences and seasonal demand.
+Light roast coffee and the 2.5 kg size are the strongest revenue contributors, while March, April, and June consistently outperform other months in sales.
+The observed 15% increase in revenue among loyalty card holders also suggests that customer loyalty initiatives may play a meaningful role in increasing repeat purchases and overall revenue.